seattletimes/diaz-pitching/src/trends/trends.md

 <div class="opening pullquote">
   "When guys like Diaz step up, what are you gonna see?
 You remember that more than anything that happened in the game.
-It used to be that the home run was the slam dunk of baseball, now it’s the 100 mph fastball."
+It used to be that the home run was the slam dunk of baseball, now it’s the 100-mph fastball."
   <div class="attribution">- Jonathan Hock, writer and director of the documentary “Fastball.”</div>
 </div>